kamperh/linearvc/readme.md

 torchaudio.save("output.wav", output_wav[None], 16000)
 ```

-If `parallel=True`, utterances with the same filename is paired up.
+If `parallel=True`, utterances with the same filename are paired up.
 If
 `parallel=False`, the utterances don't have to align, but then you need more
-data (at least 3 minutes per speaker is good, more than that doesn't help much).
+data (3 minutes per speaker is good, more than that doesn't help much).

 ### Script usage